SteveJustin1963/tec-SCOPE/README.md

 1. **Generic `spi_write` Routine**:
    - This routine can be used to send any 8-bit command (register or operation) and 8-bit data to an SPI device by setting `D` and `E` with the required values.

 2. **Buffer Send Routine (`spi_send_data`)**:
    - This subroutine allows sending multiple bytes from a buffer, which is useful for devices needing continuous data transmission.
    - By setting `HL` to point to the buffer and `D` to the number of bytes, we can send any arbitrary amount of data to the SPI device.

-3. **Device-Agnostic Initialization**:
+3. **Device-Agnostic Initialisation**:
-   - The initialization routine (`init_spi`) simply sets the SPI bus to an idle state, without device-specific configurations.
+   - The initialisation routine (`init_spi`) simply sets the SPI bus to an idle state, without device-specific configurations.

 4. **Configuration Outside Code**:
    - Device-specific configurations can be handled in calling code by setting registers (`D` and `E`) before calling `spi_write`, allowing reuse of this code across multiple SPI devices.